dibanezmal/BACDUPWEB/README.md

 ## THE TFM DOC OF BACDUPWEB

-You can read or download the pdf memory of the TFM in the doc in folder memory.
+You can read or download the pdf memory of the TFM in the BACDUPWEB/TFM_PDF/ folder.